 - GASB Statement 83, Certain Asset Retirement Obligations.
 This statement establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for Asset Retirement Obligations (ARO).
-The provisions of this statement are effective for reporting periods beginning after June 15, 2018 (the District's year ending May 31, 2020). - GASB Statement 84, Fiduciary Activities.
+The provisions of this statement are effective for reporting periods beginning after June 15, 2019 (the District's year ending May 31, 2020).
+The District is in the process of evaluating this statement and does not expect an impact to the financial reporting framework in Fiscal Year 2021. - GASB Statement 84, Fiduciary Activities.
 The purpose of the statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes.
-The provisions of this statement are effective for reporting periods beginning after December 15, 2018 (the District's year ending May 31, 2020). - GASB Statement 87, Leases.
+The provisions of this statement are effective for reporting periods beginning after December 15, 2019 (the District's year ending May 31, 2020).
+The District is in the process of evaluating this statement and does not expect an impact to the financial reporting framework in Fiscal Year 2021. - GASB Statement 87, Leases.
 The statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The provisions of this statement are effective for reporting periods beginning after December 15, 2019 (the District's year ending May 31, 2021). - GASB Statement 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
-This statement improves the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
-It also clarifies which liabilities governments should include when disclosing information related to debt.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2018 (the District's year ending May 31, 2020). - GASB Statement 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
+The provisions of this statement are effective for reporting periods beginning after June 15, 2021 (the District's year ending May 31, 2021).
+The District is in the process of evaluating this statement and does not expect an impact to the financial reporting framework in Fiscal Year 2022. - GASB Statement 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This statement enhances the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and simplifies accounting for interest costs incurred before the end of a construction period.
-The requirements of this statement are effective for periods beginning after December 15, 2019 (the District's year ending May 31, 2021). - GASB Statement 90, Majority Equity Interests and amendment of GASB Statements No. 14 and 61.
+The requirements of this statement are effective for periods beginning after December 15, 2020 (the District's year ending May 31, 2021).
+The District is in the process of evaluating this statement and does not expect an impact to the financial reporting framework in Fiscal Year 2021. - GASB Statement 90, Majority Equity Interests and amendment of GASB Statements No. 14 and 61.
 This statement improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The requirement of this statement is effective for periods beginning after December 15, 2018 (the District's year ending May 31, 2020).
+The requirement of this statement is effective for periods beginning after December 15, 2019 (the District's year ending May 31, 2021).
+The District is in the process of evaluating this statement and does not expect an impact to the financial reporting framework in Fiscal Year 2021.